Why Choose Frisco, Colorado for Your Mountain Stay

 A welcoming, pedestrian-friendly layout

-The Frisco Historic Park and Museum preserves the town’s mining-era roots, while community events like the Concert in the Park series keep Main Street lively throughout the year.
+The Frisco Historic Park and Museum preserve the town’s mining-era roots, while community events like the Concert in the Park series keep Main Street lively throughout the year.

 Frisco delivers charm without feeling commercial — a refreshing alternative to larger resort villages.